lizzyQ/Calculator/README.md

 ## Synopsis

 Javascript Calculator can do simple math, As well as chaining mathematical operations.
 It can be cleaned by click the “C” button.
 After click the equal button, the operation is done.
-It will not memorized the result number and carry it on next operation.
+It will not memorized the result number and carry it onto the next operation.

 ---